jrcain-usgs/asc-public-docs/definitions.md

 *[NULL]: NULL is a Special Pixel value that is tracked and reported to the user.
 NULL represents "No Data".
 NULL is set in all 8, 16, 32-bit type image data.
 *[LRS]: LRS [Low Representation Saturation] is a representation special pixel value that is tracked and reported to the user.
 LRS is set when an ISIS application causes the output DN pixel to fall 'below' the possible range of valid values.
 *[HRS]: HRS [High Representation Saturation] is a representation special pixel value that is tracked and reported to the user.
 HRS is set when an ISIS application causes the output DN pixel to fall 'above' the possible range of valid values.
-*[LIS]: LIS [Low Instrument Saturation] is an instrument special pixel value that is tracked and reported to the user.
-LIS is set during the ingestion of the image data into ISIS.
-The input image sensor acquired a value too low to be measured accurately.
+*[LIS]: Low Instrument Saturation.
+An instrument special pixel value set during the ingestion of the image data into ISIS.
+The sensor registered a value too low to be measured accurately (undersaturated).
-*[HIS]: HIS [High Instrument Saturation] is an instrument special pixel value that is tracked and reported to the user.
-HIS is set during the ingestion of the image data into ISIS.
-The input image sensor acquired a value too high to be measured accurately.
+*[HIS]: High Instrument Saturation.
+An instrument special pixel value set during the ingestion of the image data into ISIS.
+The sensor registered a value too high to be measured accurately (oversaturated).
 *[Cube]: A cube is a 3-dimensional image with axis: samples, lines, and bands.
 The physical dimensions of a cube are called the number of samples (NS), number of lines (NL), and number of bands (NB).
 *[Line]: A row of pixels in an image, typically representing spatial information.
 The number of lines indicates the total height of an image in pixels.
 *[Sample]: A column of pixels in an image, typically representing spatial information.
 The number of samples indicates the total width of an image in pixels.